 My pinky aches in his hand.

 We barrel through cornfields.
 Zero visibility and the arrhythmic thwack of stalk against glass.
-I examine the molecules of his air, to get at what he has, why it should seem imperative.
-I spy from the luggage rack.
-I’m glued to the driver’s partition.
-I ape his every movement and tic, turning when he turns, sobbing when he sobs, chewing the cuffs of his sleeve.
+I examine the molecules of his air, to get at what he has and why it should seem imperative.
+I spy him from the luggage rack.
+I mimic his every movement and tic, turning when he turns, sobbing when he sobs, chewing the cuff of his sleeve.

 At a rest stop in Tuscaloosa, he purchases roller skates, a hula hoop, an Orange Julius.
-Me too, and with money from his wallet.
-I’m in front of him, beside him, the shadow of a frenetic and desperate sun.
+Me too.
 He blinks, I blink.
 He sneezes, I sneeze twice.

 In Crestview, we orders cheesy grits (but long for pork roll and Kandy Kakes).

 I’m caked to his boots, stuck under his nails, riding the hitch in his cough.
 But his glow mystifying, the algebra impenetrable.
 I try every seat and approach.
 Think, Albert!

 But it’s when, or how, he says Those boys again that knocks me backward down the aisle.
 It’s how he shakes his head between the lights of oncoming traffic when, for a moment, I feel him, those boys and their mother, the raw and tentacled absence of the (dead) father.
 My heart hiccups, clouds my lungs with a dust chalky and gray.